cmarcelly/annotated-webpack-4-config/README.md

-# Annotated webpack 4 Config
+# Webpack 4 Config for Frontend Web Development

 This is the companion github repo for the [An Annotated webpack 4 Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development) article.